01 – French Cameroon becomes the Republic of Cameroon with Ahmadun Ahidjo as its first president.

 07 – Missiles appear for the first time at the annual parade in Red Square, Moscow, USSR.

-09 – After a night of uncertainty John Fitzgerald Kennedy has emerged as the new President of the United States by a narrow margin (pictured at right).
+09 – After a night of uncertainty John Fitzgerald Kennedy has emerged as the new President of the United States by a narrow margin.
 He obtained only 120,000 more votes than his Republican opponent, Vice-President Nixon.
 At 43 JFK is the youngest to win the Presidency.
 He is also the first Roman Catholic.

 10 – Penguin’s first run of Lady Chatterley’s Lover – 200,000 copies – sells out on the first day of publication in Britain.